lightning/bolts/03-transactions.md

 * The offered HTLC of 5000 satoshis is above 546 + 3315 and results in:
   * an output of 5000 satoshi in the commitment transaction
-  * a HTLC-timeout transaction of 5000 - 3145 satoshis which spends this output
+  * a HTLC-timeout transaction of 5000 - 3145 satoshis that spends this output
   * `weight` increases to 896

 * The offered HTLC of 1000 satoshis is below 546 + 3315 so is trimmed.

 * The received HTLC of 7000 satoshis is above 546 + 3590 and results in:
   * an output of 7000 satoshi in the commitment transaction
-  * a HTLC-success transaction of 7000 - 3590 satoshis which spends this output
+  * a HTLC-success transaction of 7000 - 3590 satoshis that spends this output
   * `weight` increases to 1068

 * The received HTLC of 800 satoshis is below 546 + 3515 so is trimmed.

-The base commitment transaction fee is 5340 satoshi; the actual fee (adding the 1000 and 800 satoshi HTLCs which would make dust outputs) is 7140 satoshi.
+The base commitment transaction fee is 5340 satoshi; the actual fee (which adds the 1000 and 800 satoshi HTLCs that would make dust outputs) is 7140 satoshi.
 The final fee may be even higher if the `to_local` or `to_remote` outputs fall below `dust_limit_satoshis`.